iasthasharma/Project-2_Content-Library/README.md

 ## Features

-- **Sticky and Transparent Navbar**: A stylish navbar that remains at the top of the page.
+- **Sticky Navbar**: A stylish navbar that remains at the top of the page.
 - **Background Video**: A full-screen background video on the main content section.
 - **Interactive Elements**: Dropdown menus and modals for login, signup, and search functionality.
 - **Responsive Design**: Optimized for various screen sizes and devices.